WeblateOrg/weblate/docs/devel/community.rst

 Structured feedback
 -------------------
-There are many :doc:`/user/checks` in weblate.
-Pay the lectors to give structured feedback and use it to increase those checks.
+There are many :doc:`/user/checks` in Weblate which provide structured feedback on quality of the translations.

 Translation definition
 ----------------------